jcotoBan/LKarmada/README.md

 Linode account with a valid api token with access to Linodes and LKE.

-The steps to be performed are:
+The general steps to be performed are:

 ### 1- From a local workstation or laptop, trigger a terraform tenplate that will create the following: